k7d/hop/README.md

 Hop's request and response formats are compatible with [Ring](https://github.com/ring-clojure/ring/wiki/Concepts).
 Hop's request handlers however must return core.async channel and supply the response via the channel.

-Under the hood, Hop is build on top of Netty framework.
+Under the hood, Hop is built on top of Netty framework.

 ## Example